Writing in Science and Engineering:

 WRI 502 is a half-term course, meeting once a week for 6 weeks.
 Each class focuses on a different section of the research article; students prepare each week by drafting a section of their article and reading the drafts of other class members.
 Students participate in two individual conferences with the instructor and a final conference that includes the student’s research advisor.

-Note: WRI 502 assumes near native fluency in English or extensive recent experience writing about the scientific literature; international students should complete WRI 501 before applying to WRI 502.
+Note: WRI 502 assumes considerable experience in written critical analysis of the scientific literature in English; students without recent experience, including most international students, should complete WRI 501 before applying to WRI 502.

 For more information about WRI 502, please contact WSE@princeton.edu.